johnathanhuutri/CTFNote/technique/heap/README.md

 |      Fake chunk 1      |
 ```

-The c code will check if the size of Fake chunk 1 is equal to the prev_size of the next chunk from Fake chunk 1, which means prev_size of Fake chunk 2:
+The first thing `unlink_chunk` does is to check if the size of Fake chunk 1 is equal to the prev_size of the next chunk from Fake chunk 1, which means prev_size of Fake chunk 2:

 ```
 | Fake chunk being freed |